borisRadonic/RTSHA/Examples/Xilinx/ZYBOZ7/readme.md

 Measured Performance for Release Version:

+## Performance with using using 'lock' (SemaphoreTake) and 'unlock' (SemaphoreGive)

 *Power2 Page:*

-rtsha_malloc: 963 to 3931 Cycles
+rtsha_malloc: 909 to 4344 Cycles

-rtsha_free: 726 to 1470 Cycles
+rtsha_free: 726 to 1500 Cycles

 This represents the time taken for memory allocation and deallocation in a flexible page system that can handle a range of block sizes in power-of-two increments, up to a specified maximum.
 These metrics are crucial for understanding the efficiency of the RTSHA heap system.
-Depending on the application's requirements, developers can utilize these metrics to optimize memory operations further and make informed decisions regarding which type of page to use for different allocation needs.
+Depending on the application's requirements, developers can utilize these metrics to optimize memory operations further and make informed decisions regarding

 *Small Fix Page:*